luccahuguet/yazelix/README.md

 - You can open and close the sidebar by switching zellij layouts (press `alt ]` and `alt [`)
 - Every keybinding from zellij that conflicts with helix is remapped (see them at the bottom)
 - Helix is called when you hit enter on a file in the "sidebar", opening as a new pane in zellij
   - If helix is called like that, that pane will be closed as well when you quit helix
+  - Note: I recommend running zellij from your shell (`nu -c "zellij -l welcome"` for nushell).
+This way you can load your enviroment variables like EDITOR and HELIX_RUNTIME

 ### Base Layout
 The initial layout includes one usable pane (actually 4, counting the tab-bar, status-bar and sidebar):